-Connections can be moved between output ports when selected using the MOVE FROM button.
-The Name fi
+Connections can be moved between output ports when selected using the MOVE

 FROM button.
 The Name field will be highlighted and the PATCH, REMOVE and MOVE FROM buttons will be replaced with

 MOVE TO and CANCEL.
 Upon selection of a new patch point, pressing MOVE TO will move the connection.
 CANCEL will cancel the operation.